Skip to main content

 6. Waterfall

-The waterfall was constructed in 1998 using native coquina rock.
-It was donated by Charles & Linda Williams as a primary feature of the Main Garden Entrance.
+Originally a small waterfall shaped like stair steps was created by gardener Roger Haney.
+The waterfall you see today was constructed in 1998 using native coquina rock by landscaper Clark Radtke and funded through a donation by Charles & Linda Williams.
+The waterfall has become a primary feature of the Main Garden Entrance.

 7. Ann Heist Memorial Garden Kaleidoscope